 Alongside a loving family, education is one of the most precious gifts a child will receive.
-Education will enrich their experiences well beyond their childhood, throughout their adult life.
+Education will enrich children's lives beyond childhood and throughout their adult life.
 We believe that every child has the right to learn and achieve safely and joyfully.
 Our pupils come to school with very different starting points and therefore we will provide reasonable adjustments for those with additional difficulties.
 To enable all children to thrive and enjoy learning there is a 'no excuses' approach to bullying, hurting other children and disruptive behaviour.
-In short, we treat each child as we would want our own to be treated.
+We treat each child as we would want our own to be treated.

 What the wise parent would wish for their child, so the state should wish for all children.